-- 5.115 This is not viable. - 5.116 It is based on 100% affordable housing and £nil grant. - 5.117 The affordable housing is based on £1,000 psm flat rate.
+- 5.110 This is not viable. - 5.111 It is based on 100% affordable housing and £nil grant. - 5.112 The affordable housing is based on £1,000 psm flat rate.
 We have used the lower TLV for 'all other service centres and rural locations' which is likely to be the case for RES sites.
-This equates to £12,266 per plot which is not unreasonable for a RES site. - 5.118 We note that the NPPF specifically states that 'local planning authorities should be responsive to local circumstances, and consider whether allowing some market housing would facilitate the provision of rural exception sites to meet local needs' 70 - 5.119 This is an option for consideration, however, the danger with the above policy of allowing private housing on rural exceptions sites is that landowners will inevitably think that they can charge more for the land i.e. the threshold land value will go up. - 5.120 The Housing White Paper refers to giving, 'much stronger support for 'rural exception' sites that provide affordable homes for local people by making clear that these should be considered positively where they can contribute to meeting identified local housing needs, even if this relies on an element of general market housing to ensure that homes are genuinely affordable for local people'.
-71 - 5.121 This helps to strengthen the link between private housing on RES sites, but we still have concerns about introducing market housing onto RES sites.
+This equates to £12,266 per plot which is not unreasonable for a RES site. - 5.113 We note that the NPPF specifically states that 'local planning authorities should be responsive to local circumstances, and consider whether allowing some market housing would facilitate the provision of rural exception sites to meet local needs' 70 - 5.114 This is an option for consideration, however, the danger with the above policy of allowing private housing on rural exceptions sites is that landowners will inevitably think that they can charge more for the land i.e. the threshold land value will go up. - 5.115 The Housing White Paper refers to giving, 'much stronger support for 'rural exception' sites that provide affordable homes for local people by making clear that these should be considered positively where they can contribute to meeting identified local housing needs, even if this relies on an element of general market housing to ensure that homes are genuinely affordable for local people'. - 5.116 This helps to strengthen the link between private housing on RES sites, but we still have concerns about introducing market housing onto RES sites.
 Landowners will not necessarily make the link between the market housing and the cross-subsidy required to the affordable housing.
-Landowners will see the market housing as the 'thin end of the wedge' which enables them to attribute 'hope value' to much higher land value than they might otherwise expect the receive for just 100% affordable housing - they will want their uplift in value particularly in comparison with allocated sites.
-There is a danger that market housing on RES sites could result a spiralling land values for this type of development which would be counter-productive.
+Landowners will see the market housing as the 'thin end of the wedge' which enables them to attribute 'hope value' to much higher land value than they might otherwise expect the receive for just 100% affordable housing they will want their uplift in value particularly in comparison with allocated sites.
+There is a danger that market housing on RES sites could result a spiralling land values for this type of development which would be counter-productive. - 5.117 It is between the Council and the Registered Providers to retain RES sites with 100% affordable housing, and make up any funding shortfall from the HCA or via internal subsidy from the Registered Providers.